-The retail food price data used in this analysis is collected by the National Bureau of Statistics (NBS) monthly from 10,534 informants spread across the country, from urban and rural outlets for each state.
+The retail food price data used in this analysis is collected by the National Bureau of Statistics (NBS) monthly from 10,534 informants spread across the country, from urban and rural outlets in each State and FCT.
 NBS collects these prices routinely for monitoring inflation, including prices of over 200 retail food items.
-Note, it is from this data that nearly 150 of these food items are potentially included in a healthy diet and used for the computation.
+Nearly 150 of these food items are potentially included in a healthy diet and the price data for these items are used for the computation of the CoHD.